About Amherst

 Public schools in Amherst, Marshall County, South Dakota are administered by the local school district.
 School performance data, enrollment information, and district boundaries are available through the South Dakota Department of Education and the National Center for Education Statistics at nces.ed.gov.

 Crime data for Amherst, Marshall County, South Dakota is maintained by local law enforcement agencies and reported to the FBI's Uniform Crime Reporting Program.
-Residents can access crime statistics through the FBI Crime Data Explorer or by contacting the Amherst police department or the Marshall County Sheriff's Office.
+Residents can access crime statistics through the FBI Crime Data Explorer or by contacting local police (where present) or the Marshall County Sheriff's Office.

 The Amherst Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Marshall County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Amherst, South Dakota residents are available through the local police department and authorized providers in Marshall County.
+Fingerprinting services for Amherst, South Dakota residents are available through local police (where present) and authorized providers in Marshall County.
 Services cover background checks, professional licensing, and employment screening.
-Contact the Amherst Police Department or Marshall County Sheriff's Office for scheduling and fees.
+Contact local police (where present) or the Marshall County Sheriff's Office for scheduling and fees.

 To register to vote in Amherst, South Dakota, residents can register online through the South Dakota Secretary of State's website, by mail, or in person at the Marshall County elections office.
 South Dakota requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the South Dakota Secretary of State's voter lookup tool.
 For local municipal elections in Amherst, contact the Marshall County Clerk's office for schedules and ballot information.

 Property records for Amherst, South Dakota are maintained by the Marshall Director of Equalization's Office and the Marshall County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Marshall County, including parcels in Amherst.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Marshall County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many South Dakota counties provide online property record searches through their county websites.
-For in-person requests, visit the Marshall County offices at the county courthouse.
 The Marshall County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Amherst, South Dakota residents are available through both county and state offices.
 The South Dakota Department of Health, Vital Records, located in Pierre, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in South Dakota.
 Orders can be placed online, by mail, or in person.
 Locally, the Marshall County Clerk's office issues marriage licenses and maintains marriage records for Marshall County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.